Planto-Mart/Main-Website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Contributing Guidelines
+# Working Guidelines

 ## 1. Branching Strategy
 Start from dev branch: When starting any work, always create your branch from the dev branch.
 Branch naming convention:
-* For new features: feat/featurename
+* For new features: feat/feature-name
 * For bug fixes: fix/whatyouarefixing
 * For updating content: update/whereyouareupdating
 * For documentation updates: docs/whatyouupdated